We are located in Minnesota, in the Minneapolis

 allowed on top. .

-As of November 2013 the U.S. Federal Government will not allow us to make the shipping arrangements
+As of November 2013 the U.S. Federal Government will not allow us to make/book shipping arrangements

 on behalf of our customers any longer.
 We abide by all USDA Federal guidelines.